puppylinux-woof-CE/woof-CE/README.md

 So, any script that wants to know what the names are can read these variables.

-Woof 3builddistro also copies DISTRO_SPECS into the initrd.gz,
-so that the 'init' script can see what files to search for.
+Woof 3builddistro also copies DISTRO_SPECS into the initrd.gz, so that the `init` script can see what files to search for.

-However, in a running Puppy, you can find out the filenames in the way that scripts have done before, by reading 'PUPSFS' and 'ZDRV' variables in /etc/rc.d/PUPSTATE.
+However, in a running Puppy, you can find out the filenames in the way that scripts have done before, by reading `PUPSFS` and `ZDRV` variables in /etc/rc.d/PUPSTATE.

 In fact, to clarify the difference between these two sets of variables, I have put this comment into /etc/DISTRO_SPECS:

-Note, the .sfs files below are what the 'init' script in initrd.gz searches for, for the partition, path and actual files loaded, see PUPSFS and ZDRV in /etc/rc.d/PUPSTATE
+    #Note, the .sfs files below are what the `init` script in initrd.gz searches for,
+    #for the partition, path and actual files loaded, see `PUPSFS` and `ZDRV` in /etc/rc.d/PUPSTATE

 # by 01micko

 Woof-CE, a fork of woof2 can build the same as woof2 however a new feature has been added as of today.
 It now has the ability to build a distro with out modules in the initrd.gz, a feature which had been pioneered by Fatdog  developers kirk and jamesbond.
 This has a number of advantages over the  legacy kernel builds.
 1. No messy copying kernel modules from the initial ram disk to the root system.
 2. Ease of changing kernels.

 I have named this the 'huge' type kernel, for want of a better term.
-The rationale for this is that Slackware developers name their default kernel "huge-$some_suffix".
+The rationale for this is that Slackware developers name their default kernel `huge-$some_suffix`.
 The reason is that the vmlinuz kernel image contains all the necessary filesystem and hardware drivers to get the system to boot and hand over to the real running system.
 Once that occurs, kernel modules are loaded to bring up the rest of the hardware and extra filesystems if necessary.

 "kernel-kit", part of woof-CE, has the ability to produce one of these 'huge' style kernel packages.
 Please read the relevant  README and the comments in "build.conf" inside the kernel-kit directory.

 If you have built a "huge" style kernel with kernel-kit then place the package in the "huge_kernel" directory at the root of your woof installation.
-If not, one will be downloaded for you after you invoke 3builddistro from the woof-gui or CLI.
+If not, one will be downloaded for you after you invoke 3builddistro from the CLI.
 You do get a choice of which version you want.
 Be sure you choose the correct architecure.
 All 32 bit builds are suffixed with either  i486, i686 or x86.
 All 64 bit builds are suffixed x86_64.
-At the end you will end up with an iso image, devx and checksums as usual.
+At the end you will end up with an ISO image, devx and checksums as usual.

 Regards,
 Barry Kauler